OddLingo/agador/README.md

 ambiguous language with a lot depending on context, so this could easily happen.
 But the task of Agador is to only operate on clear commands and to just "remember" the rest.

+## Generating text
+The way the parser rules are constructed allows them to be run in reverse as a *generative grammar* to generate any number of syntactically valid (though possibly meaningless) sentences in toki pona.
+This can be used for training the Kaldi speech recognizer.